arngolo/pqkmeans-qgis-plugin/README.md

      ```set PATH=<dir_output>\apps\Cmake\bin;%PATH%```

- - Reload the pluging using the reloader plugin that you previiously installed
+ - Reload the pluging using the reloader plugin that you previously installed
  - Open the plugin.
 The UI will look as bellow:
  <kbd> <img src="plugin_gui.png" /> </kbd>